 Say no to solid fats, saturated fats and trans fats

 By all means, take good fats in moderate amounts but, as much as possible, avoid solid, saturated and trans fats (hydrogenated fats).
 Solid fats are basically saturated and trans fats that solidify at room or low temperature.
 These fats are notorious for raising cholesterol levels, later putting you at high risk for heart disease and diabetes.

 These fats can also put your baby at risk of metabolic defects and developing obesity later as a child, according to studies.
 When it comes to your baby’s health, you may want to think long-term as well.
 Here’s a list of fats you should avoid while pregnant:

 - Lard (pork fat)

 - Chicken fat

-- Cream cheese and other types of cheese (feta, brie, Camembert, blue cheese, panela unless the label says ‘pasteurized’)
+- Cream cheese and some types of cheese (feta, brie, camembert, blue cheese, panela unless the label says ‘pasteurized’)